What are my rights?

 Yes.
 Under BC law, employers can’t advertise in connection with a job a preference, specification or limitation based on a protected characteristic.
 The exception is if the preference, specification or limitation is based on a bona fide occupational requirement.
 (See above, under what you should know.)

 Generally, a job ad should describe the job and any skills or training necessary.
 It shouldn’t describe a type of person.

 A related point: an employment agency can’t refuse to refer you for employment based on a protected characteristic.

 No. The Human Rights Code protects all people 19 and over from discrimination because of their age.
 Among other things, this means you cannot be forced to retire because of your age.
 The choice to retire is yours.
 However, your employer is allowed to encourage you to retire by offering you a reward or bonus to do so.

 Some jobs may set age limits because of the duties involved or because of safety issues — for example, a job that requires an exceptional amount of manual labour.
 In that case, the age limit may be justified.
 This is called a bona fide occupational requirement.
 For more on this, see above, under what you should know.

-No. The Code does not let people agree to give up their rights.
+No. The Human Rights Code does not let people agree to give up their rights.
 An employer cannot ask you to sign a contract that says the employer can discriminate against you.

 If a human rights tribunal decides a complaint is justified, it can order the employer or other person to pay money (compensation) to the person bringing the complaint.
 The tribunal can make an award for lost income (including wages and disability and other benefits) and expenses you incurred as a result of the discrimination, such as medical expenses.
 As well, the tribunal usually makes an award for injury to dignity, feelings, and self-respect.
 In most cases, these damages are under $10,000, but some damage awards have been much higher, and in some very serious cases over $100,000.
 For more, see our coverage on making a human rights complaint.